gsupp/noms/_recipes/banana-bread.md

 ---

 This recipe contains no refined sugars or dairy and is gluten free.
+The almond flour gives it a nice thick crust with a bit of a crunch.
 For a twist, try adding chocolate chips and/or shredded coconut.